 The only full set of civil jury instructions in Canada

 Jury trials involve an immense amount of work, especially when it comes to researching and writing charges.
 With approximately 100 standard, plain language instructions on jury trial procedure, evidence, torts, defences, and damages, Civil Jury Instructions does the heavy lifting for you.
-Highly annotated, the instructions are consistently revised with relevant legal authorities and user notes of warnings and alternatives.
-Also covered in this manual are the processes of jury election, trial commencement, jury procedure, and review of a jury’s verdict.
+User notes and annotations to the instructions alert you to the relevant legal authorities, provide warnings, and offer alternative language.
+Checklists, sample questions, and a user guide help you effectively prepare for your jury trial.

 - understand the specific evidence required to prove a particular action or defence

 - save time researching, drafting, and updating your collection of civil jury instructions

 Subscribe today and communicate clearly to civil juries!
 View a sample from this book!

 Highlights of the 2021 Update include:

 - COVID-19 temporary suspension of civil jury trials

 - forthcoming legislative change—vicarious liability in certain MVA cases